 If you’re lucky, your passion becomes your job or business.
 In founding Breadtopia, I consider myself to be extremely lucky.
 I virtually cut my teeth on sourdough French bread in San Francisco, California, where I was born.
 And for many years I have loved baking.

-Along with taking on various freelance projects, we developed our personal projects with our major baby being our baking website and store—Breadtopia.com.
-At Breadtopia we’re dedicated to ensuring that baking perfect bread has never been easier.
+In 1994, I was fortunate to marry Denyce with whom I share many interests and passions.
+For the next decade, we were involved in a range of business endeavors and projects, both apart and together.
+And all the while we were percolating our major baby—Breadtopia.com.
+We launched in 2006 with a mission of ensuring that baking perfect bread at home is available to everyone.
 If we can aid in the development of a baking community—composed of new, veteran and constantly developing enthusiasts—all passionate about creating great, homemade baked goods, then we will count ourselves successful.